ihsaninh/interview-app-react-native/README.md

    $ react-native run-android or react-native run-ios
    ```
 ## Testing Application
 If you want to try this app, you cant download directly to this link <a href="http://bit.ly/2GqUse1">interview-app.apk</a>.
-After succesfully downloaded, you can install it on your smartphone.
+After succesfully downloaded, you can install it in your smartphone.

 ## Screenshoot
 <div align="center">